Stay Alive: Plot

-Hutch and Abigail search Loomis' house and learn of the game developer's location: the real Gerouge Plantation.
-October has discovered that the real Countess Bathory was locked in the tower of her estate as punishment for her gruesome acts and vowed to return one day for revenge, which she is now able to do, as The Prayer of Elizabeth has resurrected her.
+Searching Loomis' house, Hutch and Abigail discover the game developer's location: the real Gerouge Plantation.
+October discovers that the Countess, locked in her estate's tower for her gruesome acts, vowed to return one day.
+The Prayer has somehow resurrected her, allowing her to return.
 The Countess can only be killed by driving three nails into her body to trap her soul.
-October sees the Countess in real life and tries to kill her but realizes that she is a ghost.
-She has her throat slit by the Countess.
-The three survivors realize that once the game has begun, it can play by itself.
-Swink stays in a van and plays the game on his laptop to distract Bathory, while Hutch and Abigail search Gerouge Plantation.
+Shortly after October shares her discovery, the Countess attacks her and slits her throat.

+The three survivors - Hutch, Abigail and Swink - realize that once the game started, it can play by itself.
+They drive to Gerouge Plantation.
+While Swink stays in the van and plays on his laptop to distract Bathory, Hutch and Abigail search the plantation.

-The Countess begins cheating, arriving in her carriage to kill Swink in real life, even though his character is alive.
-Swink decides to run for it until he falls over into a bush of roses.
+The Countess cheats and attempts to kill Swink in real life, despite his character being alive.
+Swink runs and falls into a bush of roses.
 Hutch and Abigail return to the van to find Swink's character dead.
 They take the laptop and some wild roses, which they drop to deter undead children as they move toward the tower.

-They become separated and Hutch performs the ritual on Bathory's body alone.
+In the tower, they become separated.
 Bathory's phantom attacks Abigail.
-At the top of the tower, Hutch finds the preserved body of Elizabeth Bathory and hammers three nails into it, after which the spirit disappears.
-Bathory's body reanimates; recalling that the Countess hates mirrors, Hutch uses the reflective laptop to repel her before setting the room ablaze.
-Swink, still alive due to the rose bush, bursts in with Abigail and rescues Hutch.
+At the top of the tower, Hutch finds the preserved body of the Countess.
+He hammers three nails into it, dispersing the spirits, but the body reanimates.
+Recalling her hatred of mirrors, Hutch uses the laptop screen to repel her and set the room on fire.
+Swink, still alive thanks to the rose bush, bursts in with Abigail and drags Hutch to safety.
 As Bathory's body burns, the three leave the tower.

-Meanwhile, the gaming store is now selling copies of Stay Alive.
-Intrigued, a worker puts a copy in a PlayStation 2.
-As the intro to the game begins, the group reciting Elizabeth Bathory's prayer is heard as the game zooms to Bathory, staring out her window.
+Some time later, the game store sells copies of Stay Alive.
+Intrigued, Fidget, the store's clerk, puts a copy in a PlayStation 2.
+As the game's intro begins, the group reciting Elizabeth Bathory's prayer is heard as the game zooms to Bathory, staring out her window.